- New Home vs. Resale: Which is Right for You?

 - New Home Ambassador

-- new home vs resale buying a new home new construction homes home buying
+- new build new home construction new homes

 Is a newly built home right for you?
 Do you want a home that you’ve helped design and that offers the latest in energy efficiency and design?
 Or a previously owned home that may need fix-ups, paint jobs, and walls moved around to create the types of open spaces that make sense today?